This article describes the procedure and best practices for using RoundTrip drives to seed your data in the Datto Cloud.

 The default operation of RoundTrip drives is as follows:

-- The Datto device takes a zfs snapshot of the entire data storage array.
-This captures all of the snapshots on the device.
+- The Datto device captures all the recovery points on the device by taking a ZFS snapshot of the entire data storage array.

 - This snapshot is used to create a send file on the attached RoundTrip drive.